 While every business in the world is vulnerable to data security risks, small businesses have a smaller margin for error and can’t afford the high costs associated with a data breach like larger companies might be able to.
 However, most small businesses are not prepared to deal with security risks.
 Only 14% of small businesses rate their ability to defend against cyber risks, vulnerabilities, and attacks as highly effective.

-Here are some of the most common cybersecurity errors small businesses make.
+Here are five of the most common cybersecurity errors small businesses make.

-Utilizing unsecured backups – If you’re not backing up your data offsite, your data is at risk.
-A simple external hard drive is not a sufficient solution to data backup; they are vulnerable to being lost, stolen, or destroyed by natural disaster.
+If you’re not backing up your data offsite, your data is at risk.
+A simple external hard drive is not a sufficient solution to data backup; they are vulnerable to being lost, stolen, or destroyed by natural disasters.

 Small businesses are not immune to data security threats, and they lack the resources large corporations have at their disposal to combat data breaches.
 Avoiding these mistakes will help minimize the risks for your company.